 If you want to have an amazing fishing experience, you should definitely try tench fishing at night.
 If you do, you could easily end up having one of the most rewarding and intense fishing sessions of your life.

 If you want to learn about the best tactics and baits for night tench, keep reading this article.
-Then, have a night fishing trip for tench, you will most certainly not regret it!
+Then, do some night fishing for tench, you will most certainly not regret it!

 Do Tench Feed at Night?